lostjarred/MC-CT-ThermalFoundation-Gregtech/README.txt

     500 - add recipes tools, Add Furnace Recipes
     200 - JEI Hide

+==-- Known Issues --==
+    will get errors in log about duplicate furnace recipes - Removing recipes only causes no recipes to be ingame

 ==-- TODO --==

 Replace GT Gears with Thermal Gears